stephenndele/password-locker/READme.md

  >1. `` git clone git remote add origin https://github.com/stephenndele/password-locker``
 >2. ``cd password``
 >3.
 To run the app,  use  ``` python3.8 password.py ```
->4.
-You may as well as run tests